FEASTorg/BREADS/README.md

 Before running the script replace YOUR_TOKEN_HERE at the top of the file with a GitHub access token with permissions for accessing organizations and manipulating repositories.

 ## Documentation

 Link to the detailed documentation when available. *We will be doing an autogen of docs from the individual repos pulling from their docs onto the site once we have access.*

 ## Contributing

+Start designing your own slice or make a pull with your improvements!
+Please reach out in the discussions if you'd like to collaborate formally.

 ### Wish List